 But this is my new thinking: I am currently 47 – is sailing smoothly really what would enable me to make the kinds of films I still want to make?

 Two years ago, having just bust my non-existent balls writing and directing a film for TV – whilst also dealing with another death in the family and all the emotional and practical fall out that came with that – I decided enough was enough and I stepped back from trying to write and direct, again!
 Yet again, I simply could not find a way to be the daughter I wanted to be, the mum I wanted to be, to care for my own emotional needs, and to be the kind of woman I felt the industry needed me to be.
 I regretted my flare-ups and mistakes.
 I could see where I had got stuff wrong.
-I always apologized for any bit of “emotional behavior” that had meant I had treated another person in a way they didn’t deserve.
+I always apologised for any bit of “emotional behavior” that had meant I had treated another person in a way they didn’t deserve.

 But this industry is not a huge forgiver of emotions at work, however intermittent or, in fact, justified.
-I think Soloway is really onto something very wise about this.
+I think Jill Soloway is really onto something very wise about this.
 The idea of the film industry wanting its emotions and feelings on screen, but being fucking terrified when they are in the room, is something I have thought about a lot.
 Her opinion that maybe we all need to be a bit braver about this – that maybe one might actually be integral to the other – feels radical and inspiring to me.
 So many producers I meet these days love Soloway’s work, saying “It’s so raw, so real, so full of compassion and feeling.”
 Yes, well, it is coming from a real, raw, compassionate, full-of-feeling human being, isn’t it?
 This isn’t to say, I think work should be a free-for-all of unboundaried outpourings.
 I am just sure there is a better balance to be struck.

 Anyway, I had hit the buffers again.
-I hade made work I was proud of and that did well.
+I had made work I was proud of and that did well.
 But I had not done it without mess.
 My son still needed support and I needed to step back.
 In that two years, I have supported and encouraged my son’s re-entry into education.
 It’s a totally different thing being a good mum to a teenager, a more covert kind of operation: you have to give love and support almost as if you are not even there!
 And I have managed this pretty well, I think.
 He would probably say I have been there too much, but I think teenagers need someone to resent for being around and I gave him that!
 He went back to college and did a foundation year, and a month from now he starts a four-year course at Glasgow School of Art.
 There have been serious times of stress for him.
 Times I had to stay strong, be available to listen and advise, and provide a full fridge!
 It’s been a time I have treasured and I am so deeply proud of him.
 I am aware he really did need me to help him get where he is right now.

 And here’s a thing, for others worried about their young children needing only sanity, consistency and calm (all things I know are of huge value but that can at times be hard to keep hold of!): how has my son turned out?
 My son is a brilliant young man.
 Kind, sensitive, funny, feminist and forgiving.
 He amazes me every day.
 He has ridden the storms of being in a messy, creative family with huge style and masses of courage.
 He’s a creative himself but now his wisdom, groundedness and clarity about it blow my mind.
 I don’t know what he’d have been like had I handled things the way mums do in textbooks about being really good mums.
 I do know he’s pretty damn wonderful as he is!